-The participants at SC annual meetings are: The Chairman, the Secretary, the Special Reporters during Sessions, the regular members, the Working Group Conveners, the observer members and possibly the Special Reporter for a Colloquium.
+The participants at SC annual meetings are: The Chair, the Secretary, the Special Reporters during Sessions, the regular members, the Working Group Conveners, the observer members and possibly the Special Reporter for a Colloquium.

-Chairmen or observers from other Study Committees and the Chairman of the corresponding IEC Technical Committee may be invited as guests, upon the invitation of the Chairman of the Study Committee, Observers from other International Technical Organisations carrying out studies jointly with the Study Committee or in parallel may be invited.
+Chairs or observers from other Study Committees and the Chair of the corresponding IEC Technical Council may be invited as guests, upon the invitation of the Chair of the Study Committee, Observers from other International Technical Organisations carrying out studies jointly with the Study Committee or in parallel may be invited.

-To add to the effectiveness of a particular discussion, the Chairman may (on his own initiative or on the recommendation of a regular or observer member) invite some experts whom he feels are likely to contribute usefully to the discussions.
+To add to the effectiveness of a particular discussion, the Chair may (on his/her own initiative or on the recommendation of a regular or observer member) invite some experts whom he/she feels are likely to contribute usefully to the discussions.